 # Submission Affiliation MAE (s) Δ

-N = 6 of 91 submissions · last update 11 min ago How scoring works ↓
+N = X of XX submissions · last update XX min ago How scoring works ↓

 Track 04 · EMG-to-Text placeholder rows